 A sudden short illness or even a longer illness can cause your periods to be delayed if you get a bad case of the flu or a stomach bug.
 You might skip your period for the month.
 Irritable bowel can also cause you to skip a period.
 This is usually temporary but talking to your doctor will help you better.

 Changing schedules can really throw off the natural rhythms of the body.
 It particularly happens if you do shift work.
 Did you also know that many women travelers find their usual menstrual cycles change or even stop while they’re on the road?

 Although, it is not always conclusive that many medications can affect menstruation.
 Medications such as antidepressants, blood pressure pills, and even antibiotics can affect your periods.
-Be sure to talk to your doctor about any side-effects when you are prescribed a medicine.
+Be sure to talk to your doctor about any side effects when you are on prescribed medicine.
 Missed or irregular cycles can be very common with some methods of birth control.
 If you change medications, be sure to ask what effect this may have on your period.

 - Being Overweight

 Around too much weight can shift or disrupt your cycles or even stop them.
 Basic Cholesterol compounds in fat cells can change into a type of weak Estrogen called a stroma overweight or obese.
 Women carrying extra cloud cells may have little astir which leaves an Estrogen effect on glands.
 This added Estrogen can cause bleeding or menstrual disorders; a woman may go months without ovulating.
 For example, most women will see a return to normal cycles and fertility with the loss of some weight even if they’re still considered somewhat overweight.